 Basic and diluted net loss per common share is determined by dividing net loss applicable to common shareholders by the weighted-average common shares outstanding during the period.
-Because there is a net loss attributable to common shareholders for the three and six-months ended June 30, 2018 and 2019, the outstanding RSUs, warrants, and common stock options have been excluded from the calculation of diluted loss per common share because their effect would be anti-dilutive.
-Therefore, the weighted-average shares used to calculate both basic and diluted loss per share are the same.
+Because there is a net loss attributable to common shareholders for the three and nine months ended September 30, 2018 and 2019, the outstanding RSUs, warrants, and common stock options have been excluded from the calculation of diluted loss per common share because their effect would be anti-dilutive.